Cherokee Period Cabin and Former Home of Author Corra Harris

 Cartersville, GA 30120

 In 1913, the single cabin and 200 acres were purchased by novelist Corra Mae White Harris.
-Following the purchase of the single cabin, she began an improvement of the cabin adding a stone foundation, two wings, kitchen, paneling the interior and adding separate upstairs bedrooms, including indoor plumbing.
-The campus includes approximately ten buildings, a pond, a walking trail, a rock nursery garden and windmill pump.
+Following the purchase of the single cabin, she began an improvement of the cabin adding a stone foundation, two wings, kitchen, paneling the interior, and adding separate upstairs bedrooms, including indoor plumbing.
+The campus includes approximately ten buildings, a pond, a walking trail, a rock nursery garden and a windmill pump.

 Ownership or resident occupation leading up to the time when purchased by Harris has not been located, likely due to Cass County documents being destroyed during the Civil War.